Saturday Fly to Tokyo:

 Lunch & dinner not included.

-Wednesday February 2016 Tsurui - Otto-wa-bashi - Kiritappu - Rausu
+Day 4.
+Wednesday, Tsurui - Otto-wa-bashi - Kiritappu - Rausu:

-Tsurui is located about 20- 30min from the Kushiro Shitsugen National Park and wetlands and it’s along this road where we will going very early morning.
-We will be at Otto-wa-bashi bridge, an internationally renowned photography spot, to see and photograph the Red-crowned Cranes get up and dance in the misty sunrise over the river.
-Whooper Swansare present on the river many times while we may see several Sika Deer stags were having play fights in the distance.
+Tsurui is located about 20- 30min from the Kushiro Shitsugen National Park and wetlands and it’s along this road where we will going very early in the morning.
+We will be at Otto-wa-bashi bridge, an internationally renowned photography spot, to see and photograph the Red-crowned Cranes dance in the misty sunrise over the river.
+Whooper Swans are often present on the river and we may see Sika Deer stags.
 After this spectacular show, we head back to the Ryokan for breakfast.

 A longer drive further east brings us to the Kiritappu Peninsula and also the town of Rausu.
-Checking out what the coastal species we can find, we’ll drive to our accommodation to find the Blakiston’s Fish Owl which comes in to feed on the river in front of us after our exquisite dinner.
+Checking out for coastal species, we’ll drive to our accommodation to find the Blakiston’s Fish Owl which comes in to feed on the river in front of us after our exquisite dinner.

 Lunch not included, but dinner and breakfast is.

-Thursday February Nemuro sea trip - coast - Furen
+Day 5.
+Thursday, Nemuro sea trip - coast - Furen:

-Early morning we head off to the harbour as per the recommendation of our japanese contact.
+Early morning we head off to the harbour.
 We’ll be heading out to sea where the pack-ice is, with the prize being the Steller’s Eagles hunting from and relaxing on the pack-ice.
 Obviously this is not the only species around as White-tailed Sea Eagles, Tufted Duck, Greater Scaup, Black Scoter, Common Goldeneye, Red-breasted Merganser, Thick- billed Murre, Pelagic Cormorant, Harlequin & Long-tailedDucks, Mew, Slaty-backed, Glaucous-winged & Glaucous Gulls, Common Murre, Pigeon & Spectacled Guillemots, Ancient Murrelet, Least & Crested Auklet can also be seen.